chef/chef-web-docs/chef_master/source/config_rb_client.rst

 ``ohai.version``
    The version of Ohai.

-.. note:: The Ohai executable ignores settings in the client.rb file when Ohai is run independently of the chef-client.
+.. note:: The Ohai executable ignores settings in the client.rb file when Ohai is run independently of the Chef Infra Client.

 .. end_tag